Zyxomma

 Zyxomma is a genus of dragonfly in the family Libellulidae.

 Species of Zyxomma are small to medium-sized, dully coloured, crepuscular insects.
 They are known as Duskdarters.
 Members of Zyxomma are found in India, Japan, Africa and Australia.

+Etymology

+The genus name Zyxomma is derived from the Greek ζεῦξις (zeuxis, "yoking" or "joining together") and ὄμμα (omma, "eye"), referring to the large, adjoining eyes.

 Species

 The genus Zyxomma includes the following species: